nais/doc/docs/addons/kafka.md

 # Kafka

 !!! warning
     This feature applies only to _Aiven hosted Kafka_.
-On-premises Kafka will deprecated after Aiven hosted Kafka is generally available.
+On-premises Kafka is deprecated, and we will disable creating new topics summer 2021.
 For on-premises Kafka, see [on-premises Kafka documentation](https://confluence.adeo.no/display/AURA/Kafka).

-!!! warning
-    Aiven hosted Kafka is currently in _OPEN BETA_.
-Serious battle testing has yet to be performed, but preliminary tests show that the system is stable enough for general use.
-The API is considered stable, but might have future additions.
-Kafka connectivity is monitored by the NAIS team.
-Apps can be deployed to production, but service interruptions might occur.

 ## Abstract